roman-milk/roman-milk.github.io/amanda-and-brooke-learn-to-share.md

  Brooke turned to me, greasy white smears of my jizz on her lips and chin, and said, "That's the idea dummy."

  Amanda laughed and settled back to enjoy being thoroughly cleaned out by Brooke's probing tongue and fingers.
 She seemed to enjoy having me watch as I masturbated.
 As I slowly worked myself back to firmness she squirmed and moaned until finally she came again with a stifled scream.
-Report_Story #2